dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/index.md

 :::moniker-end

-For more information, a list of the samples in the repository, and download instructions, see the [Blazor samples GitHub repository README.md file](https://github.com/dotnet/blazor-samples).
+For more information, a list of the samples in the repository, and download instructions, see the [Blazor samples GitHub repository README file](https://github.com/dotnet/blazor-samples).

 The ASP.NET Core repository's Basic Test App is also a helpful set of samples for various Blazor scenarios: